jwdevos/firewalls-that-suck/README.md

 # Firewalls That Suck
-A comprehensive list of all firewalls that suck, to serve as a warning to fellow engineers.
+A comprehensive list of all firewalls that suck, serving as a warning to fellow engineers.

 - Check Point
 - Cisco ASA